neurosnap/gen-readlines/README.md

 Performance
 -----------

-`./perf` contains a microbenchmark, ran each benchmark five times and then averaged the results:
+`./perf` contains a micro-benchmark, ran each benchmark five times and then averaged the results:

 | Package       | Runtime (nanoseconds) |
 |---------------|-----------------------|